Escape, Evacuation, and Rescue Analysis (EERA)

 EERA ensures people can escape, evacuate, and be rescued safely in emergencies at high-risk workplaces.

-Definition and Scope of EERA
+Purpose & Scope of an EERA Study

 Why EERA is Critical in High-Hazard Industries